State v. Abbott: Facts and procedural history

 Frank Abbott shared a common driveway with the Scarano family.
 When the Scaranos hired a contractor to pave their portion of the driveway, Abbott purchased some excess asphalt with which to create a doorstop for his garage door.
 Nicholas Scarano, the son of Michael and Mary Scarano, objected to the doorstop and attacked Abbott with his fists.
 Abbott punched Nicholas Scarano, knocking him to the ground.
 At that point, Michael Scarano attacked Abbott with a hatchet, and Mary Scarano attacked him with kitchen utensils.
-While each of the parties involved in the altercation provided different accounts of what happened, the end result was that all of the Scaranos were injured by the hatchet.
+While each of the parties involved in the altercation provided different accounts of what happened, the result was that all of the Scaranos were injured by the hatchet.
 Abbott also claimed to have been lacerated.

 Frank Abbott was separately indicted for atrocious assault and battery upon each of the Scaranos.
 After a common trial, Abbot was acquitted by the jury of the charges relating to Michael and Mary but was found guilty as to Nicholas.